shervinea/cheatsheet-translation/tr/cheatsheet-supervised-learning.md

 **80. Probably Approximately Correct (PAC) ― PAC is a framework under which numerous results on learning theory were proved, and has the following set of assumptions: **

-&#10230; Muhtemel Yaklaşık Doğru (Probably Approximately Correct (PAC)) ― PAC, öğrenme teorisi üzerine sayısız sonuçların kanıtlandığı ve aşağıdaki varsayımlara sahip olan bir çerçevedir:
+&#10230; Olası Yaklaşık Doğru (Probably Approximately Correct (PAC)) ― PAC, öğrenme teorisi üzerine sayısız sonuçların kanıtlandığı ve aşağıdaki varsayımlara sahip olan bir çerçevedir:
 <br>